johnnyz257/zartan/README.md

 ### Python

-Zartan Requires Python 3.6 or higher to run properly.
+Zartan requires Python 3.6 or higher to run properly.
 Python can be downloaded here [Python Download](https://www.python.org/downloads/)

 You can also leverage services like Heroku and AWS Elastic Beanstalk to run Zartan as well.